-Unfortunately I can’t read German, so there’s one more doubt in my head.
+Unfortunately I can’t read German, so there is some remaining doubt.
 In those 19th century experiments, they usually (if not always) suspended frogs mechanically.
 In other words, the frog wasn’t exactly free to jump around.
 What they observed was whether the frog’s muscles twitched at all.
 Does not twitching a single time for 90 minutes while suspended and being heated to death equate to not moving at all without any physical restrictions, or did the physical restriction decrease conscious impulse?
-I don’t know for sure.
+Someone probably knows or knew this, but I don’t know for sure.

 I’m just gonna leave this as a mess.

 Occurrence of “boiling frog” as a term.